 Professor Holt will also be looking at the supply chain for chocolate – visiting a cocoa plantation and taking it through to where the chocolate is being sold.
 She’ll see snow monkeys and visit Zen temples in Japan and will learn more about Myanmar’s tribal culture.
 In South Africa she will be running field visits to social enterprises in the townships and hosting a reception on board ship, the MV World Odyssey.

 Semester at Sea is organised by the Institute for Shipboard Education and Colorado State University.
-There will be 550 students, from 35 different countries, and around 100 academic and support staff on the trip, which will end in Germany in April 2018.
+There are 550 students, from 35 different countries, and around 100 academic and support staff on the trip, which will end in Germany in April 2018.